linfengzhou/LeetCode/Python/unsorted/solutions.md

 - dp
 # 119
 - dp
+# 121 Best Time to Buy and Sell Stock
+- greedy
+- maximum is between previous profit and profit calculated by the current price and previous lowest price
+# 122 Best Time to Buy and Sell Stock II
+- greedy
+- all of diff larger than 0
 # 129
 - dfs, divide and conquer
 - time(from top to bot, just sum) o(n), space(log n)